 How Does a Car Qualify Under California’s Lemon Law?

-For a car to qualify for protection under California’s Lemon Law, it must meet specific requirements.
+For a car to qualify as a lemon and receive protection under California’s Lemon Law, it must meet specific requirements.
 These requirements include:

 - A manufacturer’s warranty must cover the vehicle.